alexmacarthur/wp-complete-open-graph/README.md

 #### 3.2.6
 * Fix incorrect reference to class property.

+#### 3.2.7
+* Set up basic unit testing for improved code reliability.
+* Improve handling of default values and how they're handled if left empty.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.

 Regardless of how you feel, your review would be greatly appreciated!

+## Development Notes

+### Running Tests
+After running `composer install` and configuring the `tests/bootstrap.php` file to load WordPress, run the following command inside your container to run all tests.

+`vendor/bin/phpunit`